 With the advent of the Digital Age, cybercrime has become one of the most serious threats to our nation and to the population at large.
 In this course, students will be introduced to the field of computer forensics where they will learn to acquire, secure, recover, validate and analyze digital information for use in criminal and civil investigations.
 Instruction will include lectures, hands-on activities and student presentations.

 An introduction to the structure, implementation, and theoretical underpinnings of computer networking and the applications enabled by that technology.
-Topics include the layers of the OSI and TCP/IP stacks, common communication protocols, network architecture, internet applications, and network security.
+Topics include the layers of the OSI and TCP/IP stacks, common communication protocols, network architecture, internet applications, and the cloud.

 This course is a survey of the field of Human-Computer Interaction (HCI).
 It focuses on design strategies for making software usable by real-world people for doing real-world work.
 The topics studied will include: the role of HCI in the software product life cycle, task analysis of the user's work, architectures for human-computer dialogues, new and traditional approaches to user interface design, user interface standards, human-computer interface evaluation, computer-supported cooperative work, usability issues, and ethical issues.
 Classes will include both lectures and hands-on lab work.